-See, knitters have a bad reputation for being incurable yarn snobs.
+But knitters have a bad reputation for being incurable yarn snobs, too, and for making others feel unwelcome when those other knitters are using acrylics.
 I have no time or patience for that.
 It’s one thing to choose only natural fibers for yourself, but it’s another thing altogether to sneer at other knitters for making different choices.

 We don’t do that here.

 The wool vs. acrylic yarn debate has raged for ages, and I’m not under any illusions we’ll solve it here in this one blog post.
 The truth is, there are all sorts of perfectly valid reasons to choose an acrylic yarn.